 Plant your feet slightly wider apart than the distance between your hips.
-Maintaining a firm grip on your desk, lower into a squat by contracting your lower abdomen and tucking your lower back.
+Maintain a firm grip on your desk.
+Then, lower into a squat by contracting your lower abdomen and tucking your lower back.
 Your back muscles should feel the stretch.
 Inhale to go back to starting position and exhale to squat.
 Repeat.

 7. Elevated Plank – 30-60 seconds

-Placing your elbows on a kind of soft surface, such as adjustable ergonomic office chairs or a stack of paper on a countertop, will help.
-Roll your shoulder blades down behind and away from the ears, interlacing your fingers.
+Place your elbows on soft surfaces.
+Adjustable ergonomic office chairs or a stack of paper on a countertop will help.
+Roll your shoulder blades behind and away from the ears.
+Do this while interlacing your fingers.
 Walk your toes back until you feel the stretch on your legs.
 Engage the lower abdomen and tuck the sacrum.